 Chris became involved politically while in college working with the Young Americans for Liberty as well as the national Campaign for Liberty.
 He took a large step into the arena in 2011 when he began working on Ron Paul’s Presidential campaign.
 He travelled to New Hampshire to work on the campaign, including conducting phone banking, door to door campaigning and working social media.
 Chris also worked with Gary Johnson and his campaign after Ron Paul left the 2012 Republican race.

 Chris is a strong believer in the U.S. Constitution, the principles of social and economic liberty as well as the need for educating youth in both history and economics.
 Locally, he has served as an election inspector for Albany County for years.
 One of the major drivers of his decision to run for office was voters expressing their disdain for the complete lack of choice in the elections.
 It is no surprise to those in the Capitol Region and his hometown of Cohoes that Democrats were generally running unopposed on nearly every office line, and voters were more than disappointed.
 That is not democracy.
 That is not choice.
 The people deserve to choose.
-A prime example of the lack of choice is evident in Senate District 44.
-No one has run against the incumbent Neil Breslin in the last two election cycles.
-That is wrong.
+A prime example of the lack of choice is evident in our city.
+One party rule for 100 years.
+That is wrong

-He decided to run for State Senate in 2016 after voters asked for change, after long discussions with his family, personal reflection and ultimately a desire for a better world for his children and grandchildren to inherit.
+He decided to run after voters asked for change, after long discussions with his family, personal reflection and ultimately a desire for a better world for his children and grandchildren to inherit.
 He knows the history and the economics behind working policies and those that fail to generate growth and prosperity.
 He vows to take a stand against party politics, corruption, unneeded taxation and over burdensome regulation.
 He knows that good ideas can come from anyone, no matter what walk of life the come from.
 Ultimately, we were born free and as such, we deserve to live free.
 As a society, we need to ensure the playing field incentivizes the individual to have the drive to succeed and provide for his/her family.
 He is not running for anyone but YOU and the people of this district.
 The small businesses.
 The single mothers.
 The family of 5 who barely have time to eat together because both parents work.
 For the people saving for retirement, their children’s college education or their first home.
 He wants to be sure you can do these things and still enjoy your life.
 It’s yours to live.
-The current incumbent does not do that and his policies have supported a government who picks winners and losers.
-Not policies that incentivize you.
-But Chris believes in YOU.
-He believes in a better New York State.
+Chris believes in YOU.
 He is running for you.
 Because YOU deserve better.